-A staple of the holiday season, gingerbread isn't just tasty - It's great for making gingerbread men and women, and building houses (of the small Christmas variety of course).
+A staple of the holiday season, gingerbread isn't just tasty - it's great for making gingerbread men and women, and building houses (of the small Christmas variety of course).
 Many traditional gingerbread recipes have one non-vegan ingredient - butter.
 Butter is actually one of the simpler ingredients to substitute as you can purchase or make your own vegan butter.

 Shortbread is a curious recipe to turn vegan.
 After all - it's only made of three ingredients and butter is a big player!
-The good news is that once again, vegan butter is an easy swap!
+The good news is that, once again, vegan butter is an easy swap!
 You can also add a touch of vanilla to boost the flavour.
-The end result may differ slightly in taste from shortbread made with real butter, but we thinks it's still absolutely delicious.
+The end result may differ slightly in taste from shortbread made with real butter, but we think it's still absolutely delicious.
 You can also use coconut oil instead of butter, which gives it a nice taste.

 For some tasty vegan shortbread you'll need:

 - 125g vegan butter or coconut oil (softened)

 Cream the butter, sugar and vanilla together until smooth.
 Slowly add the flour until well combined.
 You should be left with a soft dough that's thick enough to roll into small balls.